 It is a test-strip solution, which delivers its results in a pregnancy test-like manner.

-The presence of a well defined stripe on the right side of the test area indicates a positive result.
-The presence of two well defined, or one faint and one better defined stripe in the same area, is a negative result.
+The presence of a well-defined stripe on the right side of the test area indicates a positive result.
+The presence of two well-defined, or one faint and one better-defined stripe in the same area, is a negative result.

 No stripes or the presence of one stripe on the left side of the test area point to an invalid test.

-The test package contains 5 test stripes, 5 bottles of extraction fluid, 5 swabs, 5 test tubes, as well as instructions.
+The test package contains 5 test stripes, 5 bottles of extraction fluid, 5 swabs, and 5 test tubes, as well as instructions.

 The legality of home drug test kits and reagents